gabeweng/gabeweng.github.io/_posts/2020-07-12-semi-supervised-learning.md

 ## **1. Self-Training**
-In this formulation, a model is trained on labeled data and used to predict pseudo-labels for the unlabeled data.
+In this semi-supervised formulation, a model is trained on labeled data and used to predict pseudo-labels for the unlabeled data.
 The model is trained on both ground truth labels and pseudo-labels simultaneously.
 ![](/images/ssl-self-training.png){: .align-center}

 ### a.
 Pseudo-label